-Her thoughts berate her and now she’s sobbing with her knees held to her chest and her hand covering her mouth because she’s made it to the cliff and she wants to jump to alleviate the pain.
-Ember is down the hall, sleeping soundly in her bed and Mary hopes that she doesn’t wake and join her instead.
+Mary’s thoughts berate her and she’s sobbing with her knees held to her chest and her hand covering her mouth.
+She’s made it to the cliff and she wants to jump to alleviate the pain.
+Ember is down the hall, sleeping soundly.
+Mary hopes that she doesn’t wake and join her instead.

 There’s a bottle of red wine and a bottle of antidepressants beside her.
 Her hands tremble and her body shakes.
 She’s terrified of her thoughts, terrified that she’ll do something wrong and do more harm than good—terrified that she’ll harm the man that’s done everything wrong.

-She wonders if she deserves this.
-If maybe she’s done something wrong.
+Maybe she deserves this.
+Maybe she’s done something wrong.
 Maybe she didn’t give him enough attention.
 Maybe she didn’t tell him that she loved him as much as she should have.
-Maybe she just wasn’t enough even though he was always enough for her.
+Maybe she just wasn’t enough, even though he was always enough for her.
 Maybe this is all her fault.

-It hurts to breathe whenever he’s around, and if she doesn’t get out soon she’ll asphyxiate and her little star will quickly fade into the night in her wake.
+It hurts to breathe whenever he’s around.
+If she doesn’t get out soon, she’ll asphyxiate and her little star will quickly fade into the night in her wake.

-The phone vibrates on the dresser.
-She’s afraid to read the notification on her screen because she knows it’s Alec.
-It’s always him this late at night and she knows that he isn’t coming home.
+Her cell phone vibrates on the dresser.
+Mary’s afraid to read the notification on her screen because she knows it’s Alec.
+It’s always him this late at night.
+He isn’t coming home.
 He’s with Caroline and he’s giving away the love that’s supposed to be meant for her.

 Alec: Won’t be home tonight, something’s come up at work.

 She doesn’t know why he bothers to lie to her anymore, doesn’t understand it really.
 Maybe some part of him still cares for her and he wants to tape her heart together instead of shattering it completely.
-Or maybe he just doesn’t want to feel guilty and, if he tells her lies that he can make himself believe are true, he won’t feel even half of what she’s going through.
+Or maybe he just doesn’t want to feel guilty.
+If he tells her lies that he can make himself believe are true, he won’t feel even half of the pain she feels every day.

 The line rings four times.
 Elliot is sound asleep and it takes him a moment to wake up enough to answer his phone.
-The bright light burns his eyes, but the name on the screen sooths his lonesome heart.
-Mary’s never called him before and he knows that it’s because she thinks that she talks too much and because she doesn’t want to talk about her relationship with her husband around him.
+The bright light burns his eyes, but the name on the screen keeps them open.
+Mary’s never called him before.
+She thinks that she talks too much and she doesn’t want to talk about her relationship with her husband around anyone.

 He’s glad that she’s called, but he’s worried because it means that something is wrong.
 Elliot’s heart collapses in on itself the moment he answers the phone and places it to his ear.
 Mary’s sniffling and trying to stifle her sobs.